dijasila/GPAW/doc/tutorials/sjm/solvated_jellium_method.rst

-The electrode potential is then defined as the Fermi Level (`\mu`) referenced to the electrostatic potential deep in the solvent, where the whole charge on the electrode has been screened.
+The electrode potential is then defined as the Fermi Level (`\mu`) referenced to the electrostatic potential deep in the solvent, where the whole charge on the electrode has been screened and no electric field is present.

 .. math:: \Phi_e = \Phi_w - \mu.